 |

-Were any sold that actually looked like this?
+Were any made that actually looked like this?
 If

-not, how did they get this picture?
-Notice the front
+not, how did they get the picture?
+The front

 photographic editing to put the radio into the